mohitpai/journey-optimizer.en/help/using/personalization/build-conditional-content.md

     ![](assets/conditions-add-variant.png)

-1. The new variant if added.
+1. The new variant is added.
 For better readability, we recommend renaming it by clicking the ellipse menu.

     Click the **[!UICONTROL Apply condition]** button to associate a condition to the variant.